-ACTIVITY 4A (for all target groups)
+ACTIVITY 4A for all target groups

-1. What are some bad community practices, and how can you improve them?
+1. What are some bad community practices and how can you improve them?

-Present Proposed Inefficient Cooking - leads to smoke - respiratory diseases Use Energy Efficient Stove - Covered in Module 3 (Energy Efficiency Basics) Water- Sources from river, stream, ground etc. Not clean and fit for drinking and cooking- water borne diseases Use treated water for drinking Throwing waste in the surrounding no proper segregation and dumping.
+Present Proposed Inefficient Cooking - leads to smoke - respiratory diseases.
+Use Energy Efficient Stove - Covered in module 3 basics of energy efficiency.
+Water- Sources from river, stream, ground etc. Not clean and fit for drinking and cooking- Water borne diseases.
+Use treated water for drinking.
+Throwing waste in the surrounding, no proper segregation and dumping.
 Segregate waste, have a proper landfill and recycle waste.
-Agricultural waste - open burning in field- smoke Proper disposal through recycling Use of Kerosene lamps, candle - Poor quality of life, smoke Shift to solar home systems- Elaborated in Renewable Energy Module
+Agricultural waste - open burning in field- smoke.
+Proper disposal through recycling.
+Use of Kerosene lamps, candle - Poor quality of life, smoke.
+Shift to solar home systems- Elaborated in (Renewable Energy Module).